 The biggest jump in applications came with the Class of 2025, rising from 28,517 to 33,780 after Emory went test-optional during the pandemic.
 Applications have remained above 33,000 since Emory has continued its test-optional policy through the 2025–2026 academic year.

-The Class of 2029 is a slight exception to the downward trend, with the acceptance rate ticking up as both applications and admits increased.
-But zooming out, the overall direction is clear: acceptance rates have fallen from above 20% for the Classes of 2024 and 2025 to under 15% today, reflecting a steady rise in competition for a limited number of spots.
+The Class of 2029 was a slight exception to the downward trend, with the acceptance rate ticking up as both applications and admits increased.
+But zooming out, the overall direction is clear: acceptance rates have fallen from above 20% for the Classes of 2024 and 2025 to 12.29% for the Class of 2030, reflecting a steady rise in competition for a limited number of spots.

 Emory Early Decision Acceptance Rate